Colorado

 Now that the Supreme Court has overturned Roe:

 Abortion will remain legal in Colorado.
-In 2022, Colorado enacted a statutory protection for abortion as a fundamental right.
+In 2024, voters approved an amendment to the Colorado Constitution to protect abortion rights.
+In 2022, Colorado enacted a statutory protection for abortion as a fundamental right and, in 2023, Colorado enacted a comprehensive shield law.

 Restrictions